 A relatively new journal publishing primary research articles, review articles and commentary.
 Articles sometimes have ratings and comments.
 All articles are available full text.

 From the CDC, all past issues are available freely online.
 This journal publishes a wide variety of article types, including primary research articles, "Research", review articles, commentary, book reviews, etc.

 publishes primary research articles as well as review articles, commentaries and other types of scientific information.
 Links to malaria news and conference proceedings are also included.
-Of interest is the section highlighting the most popular papers from the journal.
+Of interest is the section highlighting the most popular papers from the journal

 News related to tropical disease from a wide variety of sources including press releases and journal articles.
 Look for in-text citations to a journal issue to easily track a story back to its primary source.

 Tips for choosing reliable websites

 - Consider the source.
 You are looking for reliable scientific information, so the authors of the site should be clearly indicated.
 You should be able to determine their connection to the scientific research community, and determine what their point of view is.